oscdoctest/Qi-Docs/docs/Qi_Types_API.rst

 with the type that was sent.
 If the types are identical, a ``Found`` (302) error is returned with the Location header set to the URI where the type may be retrieved using a Get function.
 If the types do not match, a ``Conflict`` (409) error is returned.

-For a matching type (``Found``), clients that are capable of performing a redirect including the authorization header can automatically redirect to retrieve the type.
+For a matching type (``Found``), clients that are capable of performing a redirect that includes the authorization header can automatically redirect to retrieve the type.
 However, most clients, including the .NET HttpClient, consider redirecting with the authorization token to be a security vulnerability.